THE VESSEL

 Puerto Ayora

-In Puerto Ayora, we visit the Charles Darwin Research Station and the Giant Tortoise Breeding Center.
-Later in the afternoon, we stroll along the main street of Puerto Ayora before embarking.
+We visit the Charles Darwin Research Station and the Giant Tortoise Breeding Center in Puerto Ayora.
+Later in the afternoon, we stroll along the main street before embarking.

 DAY 2